sushant344/Orangehrm-playwright-project/README.md

 ## License

-<h4 style="color:red">Note: This repository has some issues in code, working in progress</h4>
+<h4 style="color:red">Note: This repository has some issues in code... work in progress</h4>